Interlined Curtains - Energy Efficient Curtains !

 - Jennifer Rogers

-- Nov 20
+- Nov 20, 2025

-- 2 min read
+- 3 min read

 Energy-efficient, or interlined, curtains are typically made with multiple layers of fabric and heavy linings to create an insulating barrier.

-In winter, the curtains trap heat inside your room, preventing it from escaping through the windows.
+In winter: The curtains trap heat inside your room, preventing it from escaping through the windows.
 This keeps your space warmer and reduces the strain on your heating system.

-In summer, they block sunlight from entering your home, which helps keep rooms cooler.
+In summer: They block sunlight from entering your home, which helps keep rooms cooler.

 Lower energy bills: By limiting heat loss in the winter and heat gain in the summer, you can significantly reduce your heating expenses.
 Some estimates suggest they can reduce heat loss through windows by as much as 25%.